Performance of a SiPM-based, plastic scintillator muon veto prototype for CUPID: Conclusions

 \section{Conclusions}

 In this work, we designed, constructed, and characterized two novel prototypes for CUPID's compact muon veto system.
 The proposed prototypes consisting of wavelength-shifting fiber-embedded plastic scintillators coupled to silicon photomultipliers demonstrated a high and uniform light yield and a muon tagging efficiency of 98\%.
 These features will be critical to reduce muon-induced background and enable the CUPID experiment to reach a sensitivity level commensurate with its science goal.
 Additionally, these panels had efficient position reconstruction capabilities within an area of 25$\, \times \,$25\,cm$^2$.
-This is the first muon veto design that explores position reconstruction within the same panel using a swirly geometry for further decreasing backgrounds.
+This is the first muon veto design that explores position reconstruction within a single panel using a swirly geometry.
+The position reconstruction capability could be useful for further decreasing backgrounds.

 The prototypes in this paper were fabricated and characterized to study the performance of multiple single module designs.
 Several prototypes meet the muon veto requirements.
 Further modifications, such as reduced channels and the combination of wavelength-shifting fiber spirals, could be made to reduce the complexity of the system without having a considerable impact on the required metrics.